NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/task.md

 The task arguments interface, `MyAccountTaskArguments`, is type-safe.
 You'll get a compilation error if it doesn't match the arguments in the task definition.
 :::

-You can now remove `packages/plugin/src/tasks/my-task.ts`, as it's no longer needed.
+You can remove `packages/plugin/src/tasks/my-task.ts`, as it's no longer needed.

 ## Trying out your task

-To try out your task, build the plugin, and run this in the example project:
+To try out your task, build the plugin and run this in the example project:

 ```sh
 pnpm hardhat my-account --title "Mi cuenta"